manpreetlotay99/pps/Welcome file.md

 15 x 9 = 135
 15 x 10 = 150
 ```
-## 12:To convert Fahrehnite to Celcius
+## 12:Write a program to convert Fahrehnite to Celcius
 ```
 //to convert fahrehnite to celcius
 #include<stdio.h>